Jenna Ushkowitz Pays Heartbreaking Tribute To Former ‘Glee’ Co-Star Naya Rivera

 There are no words and yet so many things I want to say, I don't believe I'll ever be able to articulate exactly what I feel but… Naya, you were a ⚡️ force and everyone who got to be around you knew it and felt the light and joy you exuded when you walked into a room.
 You shined on stage and screen and radiated with love behind closed doors.
 I was lucky enough to share so many laughs, martinis and secrets with you.
 I can not believe I took for granted that you'd always be here.
 Our friendship went in waves as life happens and we grow, so I will not look back and regret but know I love you and promise to help the legacy of your talent, humor, light and loyalty live on.
 You are so loved.
 You deserved the world and we will make sure Josey and your family feel that everyday.
 I miss you already.

-In her Instagram post, Ushkowitz admitted that the Glee co-stars’ friendship went in “waves as life happens and we grow”, but expressed her love for her friend nonetheless.
+In her Instagram post, Ushkowitz admitted that the Glee co-stars’ friendship went in “waves as life happens and we grow,” but expressed her love for her friend nonetheless.

-The day before Rivera’s body was found, the Glee actress posted a picture of the sunset with the caption “Please find her,” followed by a broken heart emoji.
+The day before Rivera’s body was found, the Glee actress posted a picture of the sunset.

+“Please find her,” she wrote in the caption, followed by a broken heart emoji.

 Two days ago she retweeted tweets from Glee co-stars Amber Riley and Kevin McHale asking fans to respect Rivera’s family and their privacy.
-One of these retweets included Riley’s request for fans to “show some respect”, saying they do not owe anyone “performance grief”.
+One of these retweets included Riley’s request for fans to “show some respect,” saying no one owed anyone “performance grief.”

 Fellow Glee co-star Kevin McHale also paid tribute to the actress, as reported by The Inquisitr.
 In his post, McHale spoke about being grateful the two stars were together when they found out about Cory Monteith’s death seven years ago.
 He also shared that they had spoken the week before her death about running away to Hawaii together.

-Just hours before her body was found yesterday, Rivera’s family and friends from Glee gathered at Lake Piru to pay respects to the actress.
+Just hours before her body was found, Rivera’s family and friends from Glee gathered at Lake Piru to pay respects to the actress.

 Fans offered Ushkowitz their condolences for her loss.